arcoirislabs/cordova-plugin-mqtt/README.md

 # MqTT Plugin for Cordova

 This is a plugin for MqTT protocol of messaging.
 Currently Android is supported.
 Forthcoming support for Windows Phone.
+More features are stil being developed.

 ## Features